GsDevKit/GsDevKit_home/README.md

 Before installing, you should read through the **[Installation Instructions][2]**.
 There are several installation options: all on a single workstation, or with a local client and a remote server.
 The script below installs GsDevKit and GemStone on a single workstation, creates and starts a Stone (server), and creates a tODE client.

-If you are planning to use Seaside, you can install and create a Seaside Stone, using the [Seaside installation instructions][20].
+If you are planning to use Seaside, instead of this you can install and create a Seaside Stone using the [Seaside installation instructions][20].
 You can also [install Seaside into an existing GsDevKit installation][21].

 ```
 git clone https://github.com/GsDevKit/GsDevKit_home.git